 If you want to start airbrushing, you obviously need an airbrush to start with, but not only.
-You need an air-hose, an air source (most likely a compressor), some paint and also something to paint (Minis, RC Car, T-Shirt, Plastic Model, Cake..etc).
+An airbrush equipment list consist of few others elements, some of them absolutely necessary, some other more optional: You will need an air-hose, an air source (most likely a compressor), some paint and also something to paint (Minis, RC Car, T-Shirt, Plastic Model, Cake..etc).

 There are also lots of airbrush accessories that will make you life easier for cleaning your airbrush or to mixing your paint.
 And of course I want also to speak about airbrush safety, something that is very important and that you shouldn’t overlook.

 Here I am going to make a list of airbrush material that you will need to consider.